 ASP.NET Core FileManager Overview

-It enables you to organize and manage files and folders and provides you with a rich API for customization.
-You can show additional information about the selected file in a template-customizable Preview Pane, which you can show or hide via a switch button.
-The widget is built entirely by Kendo UI for jQuery components: Grid, ListView, TreeView, Toolbar, Breadcrumb.
+The component allows you to show additional information about the selected file in a Preview Pane that you can customize through templates and that you can show or hide through a switch button.
+The component is built entirely with Kendo UI for jQuery components: Grid, ListView, TreeView, Toolbar, and Breadcrumb.

 Telerik UI for ASP.NET Core Ninja image